OReyesMatte/MEDUSSA/README.md

 - `requirements.txt`: minimum software requirements to run the functions in both `measure.py` and `transform.py`
 - `MEDUSSA_example.ipynb`: example notebook on how to load `MEDUSSA` and run the whole pipeline of deconvolution, segmentation, and measurement

-## Installing MEDUSSA
+## Installing R-MEDUSSA
-If you are only interested in the measuring functions, you can install them with `pip install medussa`.
+If you are only interested in the measuring functions, you can install them with `pip install`.

 The installation of all the libraries to run the full MEDUSSA pipeline (Deconvolution, Segmentation, Measurement) can be tricky mainly because of two factors: